 High accuracy is another appealing feature of atomic gravity sensors.
 Their scale factor being tied to time and frequency is well defined, which brings intrinsic accuracy and long term stability to the sensors.
-Yet, a number of systematic effects do bias the measurement, which have to be well measured and/or modelled, in order to correct the gravity measurements.
-A first detailed analysis, though not completely exhaustive, of systematic effects was carried out in Ref.52
+Yet, a number of systematic effects do bias the measurement, which have to be well measured and/or modeled, in order to correct the gravity measurements.
+A first detailed analysis, though not completely exhaustive, of systematic effects was carried out in Ref.
+52.

-In the three light-pulse interferometer geometry, the time spent by the atom in the two arms of the interferometer (i.e. in the two momentum and/or internal energy states) is the same, in contrast to a two-pulse Ramsey sequence.
+In the three light-pulse interferometer geometry, the time spent by the atom in the two arms of the interferometer (i.e., in the two momentum and/or internal energy states) is the same, in contrast to a twopulse Ramsey sequence.
 As a result, the interferometer is insensitive to frequency detunings of the Raman condition (including Doppler shifts).
 However, the interferometer is still sensitive to gradients of frequency detunings, which leads to a sensitivity to inhomogeneities of light shifts and magnetic field gradients.
-Remarkably, these shifts, as well as others related to electronic phase delays, can be efficiently eliminated via the so called $k{\rm eff}$ reversal technique87.
-Indeed, the interferometer can be realized with two different orientations of the $k{\rm eff}$ wavevector (which corresponds to diffracting the initial wave packet upward or downward at the first beamsplitting pulse).
-This reverses the sign of the gravity phase shift, but not of the above mentioned systematic effects, so that averaging the q measurements over the two directions cancels them (this cancellation reminds the common mode rejection occurring in ring laser or fiber optics gyroscopes from the reciprocity of light propagation88).
-Some other effects do remain, the most important being a second order light shift89, the Coriolis acceleration52 and the effect of laser wavefront aberrations57 represented in figure 7.
+Remarkably, these shifts, as well as others related to electronic phase delays, can be efficiently eliminated via the so-called $k{\rm eff}$ reversal technique.87 Indeed, the interferometer can be realized with two different orientations of the $k{\rm eff}$ wavevector (which corresponds to diffracting the initial wavepacket upward or downward at the first beam splitting pulse).
+This reverses the sign of the gravity phase shift, but not of the above-mentioned systematic effects, so that averaging the g measurements over the two directions cancels them [this cancelation reminds the common mode rejection occurring in ring laser or fiber optics gyroscopes (FOGs) from the reciprocity of light propagation88].
+Some other effects do remain, the most important being a second order light shift,89 the Coriolis acceleration,52 and the effect of laser wavefront aberrations57 represented in Fig. 7.

-The first effect is related to the presence of the second pair of Raman lasers, which is frequency detuned by twice the Doppler shift, and results in a bias89.
-The second-order light shift scales with the Raman coupling (i.e. laser intensity) and with the inverse of the doppler shift at the two $\pi/2$ Raman pulses.
+The first effect is related to the presence of the second pair of Raman lasers, which is frequency detuned by twice the Doppler shift and results in a bias.89 The second-order light shift scales with the Raman coupling (i.e., laser intensity) and with the inverse of the doppler shift at the two $\pi/2$ Raman pulses.
 The effect is larger when dropping the atoms (small velocity at the first $\pi/2$ pulse) than when launching them upwards (large velocity).
-The second-order light shift is a drawback associated to the use of retro-reflected Raman lasers, which allows on the other hand for reducing the impact of wavefront distortions, as detailed later.
-However, since the effect scales with the laser intensity, it can be efficiently corrected by performing g measurements at different intensities.
+The second-order light shift